Alex005/UES-Ad-Targeting/README.md

 - [x] Make weekly numbers more accessible
 - [ ] Label each classroom as primarily discussion or lecture
 - [ ] Give a number of flyers needed for top 3 rooms
+- [ ] Assign a letter grade to classrooms based on potential

 ## License